laboon/ebook/text/41_advanced_unit_testing.md

 In order to use Mockito, you will need to ensure that you have both the mockito and objenesis jars in your classpath, along with any required JUnit jars.
 If you use the Makefile from the previous chapter, and have downloaded the appropriate jar files, this should work for you automatically.
 If you are using an IDE or a build tool (such as Gradle or Maven), this may also already have been taken care of.
 If you are not using the test runner from the last chapter, you should review the documentation for your build tool to ensure that you have set it up correctly.

 You should then add the line `import static org.mockito.*` to your test class files in order to access all of the tools in the libraries.
 As a reminder, using `import static` instead of `import` will allow us to access the static members of the mockito classes without explicitly referring to them.
-If you like, you can use a regular `import` statement, but this will mean that you will need to preface all of your

 Here is an example of using a test double with JUnit and Mockito to test a method which relies on a test double object.
 Note that Mockito calls all test doubles "mocks", even if they don't use the capabilities of a mock object (described later in the chapter):